A wall-mounted television with cables connected to it

 To ensure that your cables are correctly routed, you will need to test your cable connections after routing them for your wall-mounted TV.
 Test your cables by turning on your TV, gaming console, or other equipment connected to the outlets.

-See also How to Flush Mount a Lcd Tv
+See also How to Mount Tv to Wall Mount

 One important thing to keep in mind when testing your cable connections is to check for any loose connections.
 If you notice any loose connections, tighten them immediately to avoid any signal loss or interruptions.
 Additionally, it is recommended to use high-quality cables to ensure the best possible signal quality.